ibm-mas/gitops/docs/accountrootmanifest.md

 Account Root Application Manifest
 ===============================================================================

 The **Account Root Application** is created directly on the {{ management_cluster() }} running ArgoCD.
-It serves as the "entrypoint" to the MAS Gitops code and is where several key pieces of global configuration values are provided.
+It serves as the "entrypoint" to the MAS GitOps code and is where several key pieces of global configuration values are provided.

 ### Template